Scalable Quantitative Verification For Deep Neural Networks: Soundness

-\bincert uses the \tester primitive on certain intervals in sequence.
-Depending on strategy, the size of the intervals and the order of testing them differs.
+In this section, we prove that our proposed algorithm satisfies soundness as defined in Section~\ref{sec:prob}. \bincert uses the \tester primitive on certain intervals in sequence.
+Depending on the strategy, the size of the intervals and the order of testing them differs.
 But, the algorithm terminates immediately if the \tester returns \yes on a proving interval or \no on a refuting one.
 The meta-algorithm captures this structure on line 2-5 and \bincert algorithm instantiates this general structure.
 When none of these optimistic calls to \tester are successful, the algorithm makes a call to the \tester on the remaining interval in the worst case.
 Given the same basic structure of algorithms as per the meta-algorithm \metaprovero, we now prove the following key theorem:

 \begin{lemma} Let $E$ be the event that the algorithm $\cal{A} \in \{\bincert\}$ fails, then $Pr[E] \leq \delta$. \end{lemma}